NorahKAlherran/2024-25_GP_27/README.md

 # 2024-25_GP_27
 QOOT

-Introduction
+1.Introduction
-As people become more health-conscious, there is a growing shift towards home-cooked meals over takeout.
-However, many struggle to maintain this habit due to the challenges of finding recipes that match available ingredients, leading to food waste and frustration.
-Our mobile application aims to solve this by offering users a simple way to find recipes based on what they have, plan meals in advance, and manage ingredients efficiently.
-By making home cooking easier and more accessible, the app supports healthier lifestyles, reduces waste, and saves time.
+As people become more health-conscious, there is a growing trend towards home-cooked meals over takeout.
+Despite this, many still struggle to find recipes that match the ingredients they have, leading to food waste and frustration.

-technology
-Flatter
-Python

-launching instructions
+Our app addresses this by providing a simple, user-friendly platform that helps users find recipes based on available ingredients.
+It promotes healthier eating, reduces food waste, and saves time.
+It’s designed to simplify the cooking process and make home cooking more accessible, saving users time, money, and effort while supporting healthier lifestyles.

+2.Technology
+-Flutter: For building the mobile application across Android.
+-Python: For backend or data processing tasks.
+-Firebase: For our database.

+Launching Instructions
+Add instructions here for how to run and launch the app on local machines, including dependencies and setup.